cckayne/BEDBUG/ReadMe.txt

 * NIST suite of statistical tests for randomness: all tests for all seeds
 * George Marsaglia's DIEHARD suite: all tests for all seeds
-* Bob Jenkins' countx for sub-sequences of length 3-11
+* Bob Jenkins' countx for sub-sequences of length 2-12 (2**35 trials)
-* Bob Jenkins' rngav (avalanche better than 16.5 bits average)
+* Bob Jenkins' rngav (avalanche better than 20.0 bits average)
 * John Walker's ENT test for entropy
 * C.C.Kayne's GapTrial (value-spacings normal over all modulos)
 * C.C.Kayne's ModTrial (value-distributions uniform over all modulos)
 * C.C.Kayne's SeqTrial (same-value sequences normal over all modulos)
+* C.C.Kayne's PopTrial (bit-populations iid-normal over all trial ranges)
 * C.C.Kayne's Visual 1 & 2

-(Please view the Results.txt files in the relevant folders or verify the recorded results by re-running the tests themselves.)
+(Please view the Results.txt files in the relevant folders or verify the recorded results by re-running the tests themselves.
+The principal BEDBUG repositories are listed at the foot of this document.)

 Why BEDBUG?